mbaturay/number-shooting-game/README.md

 ### Settings
 You can toggle sound effects on/off using the sound switch.
 Your preference will be saved for future visits.

+## Recent Updates
+### New scoring system and clash avoidance
+- Added a smart scoring system: score multiplier increases as you shoot numbers closer to the bottom.
+- Push-back animation now prevents numbers from overlapping after a hit.

+---

+Enjoy the game and challenge yourself to get the highest score!

 ## License